chris carroll

 jeff breaux

 Breaux has served as Assistant Director of Student Media since January 1998.
 Prior to working with Vanderbilt Student Media, Breaux served as Director of Student Media and Publications at Tulane University and Art Director for Student Media at The University of South Carolina.
 He received a Master of Media Arts from The University of South Carolina and a Bachelor of Science (Advertising Design) from Northwestern State University (LA).
 He also owns a higher education publishing company and publishes books for several colleges & universities.
-He continues to work as a freelance graphic designer and served as the graphic designer for the Grammy-winning group Hootie and the Blowfish (1994-96).
+He continues to work as a freelance graphic designer and served as the art director for the Grammy-winning musical group Hootie and the Blowfish (1994-96).

-Breaux has served as Editor/Designer of College Media Advisers’ Best of Collegiate Design (1998-2000), Art Director for College Media Review (1999-2000), Vice President of Southern University Newspapers (2000-01), Designer of The Journal of College Orientation and Transition for the National Orientation Directors
+Breaux has served as Editor/Designer of College Media Advisers’ Best of Collegiate Design (1998-2000), Art Director for College Media Review (1999-2000), Vice President of Southern University Newspapers (2000-01), Designer of The Journal of College Orientation and Transition for the National Orientation Directors Association (1998-2018) and the College Media Association’s New York Spring Convention Publicity/Services Coordinator (2002-05 and 2012-15).

 Breaux has received the following collegiate media advising honors from College Media Association (CMA): CMA Presidential Citation 1997, 1998, 1999, 2000, 2001, 2002, 2003; CMA Board of Director’s Citation 2000, 2002, 2004, 2015; CMA Distinguished Four-year Business Adviser 2001; CMA Ronald E. Spielberger Service to CMA Award 2004 (first recipient of award).
 He was inducted as the 41st member of the College Media Association Hall of Fame in October 2020.